 The spare wheel was “invented” in 1904 by two brothers from Wales, in a time when the road network concept didn’t even exist and when having a flat tire was not the best way you could spend your afternoon.
 The first time a carmaker decided to equip their cars with a spare wheel was when the Thomas B. Jeffery Company offered it on their Rambler.
 The new feature proved so popular that most carmakers soon started offering side-mounted spare wheels as standard, some of them even equipping their cars with two spare wheels.

 Soon, full size spare wheels were already seen as standard features on all new cars.
 But with the road networks improving all over the world, the need for a full size spare wheel started to drop and that was when alternative solution started being researched.
 One of these alternatives was the run flat tire, which features a special lining that allows the car to run for a number of miles even if the tire is punctured.
 The first run flat tire was introduced by Michelin in 1934 and was advertised as protecting drivers from blowouts, one of the most frequent dangers of driving at that time.
-But it was too expensive and people weren’t actually lining up to get one, so Michelin’s main customers were the military and security firms such as bank armored cars companies.
+But it was too expensive and people weren’t actually lining up to get one, so Michelin’s main customers were the military and security firms such as bank armored car companies, which provide safe transportation of cash delivery services.
 Chrysler and Goodyear tried to successfully promote run flat tires in 1958 and Dunlop also developed a version of their own in 1972.
 Today, run flat tires allow the car to drive for as much as 50 miles at a top speed of around 50 mph, but even though the main advantage is the extra space offered by the lack of a spare wheel, the run flat tire is not a popular option today, with a market share of around 1 or 2%.
 But a lot of experts claim that once the run flat technology will further improve and will become cheaper, many people will choose them over the others.

 But right now, by far the most popular alternative is the “space saver” spare wheel.
 This type of spare wheels showed up as a result of carmakers trying to cut costs, save weight and increase space.
 Space savers are usually around 7 kg (15 pounds) lighter than full size spare wheels and carmakers usually recommend not going over 50 mph when running with one of these.
 But unlike run flats, space savers don’t get damaged if driven for too long, though it is only a temporary solution and the suspension and other system might get damaged due to the wheel’s smaller size.
 Also, it is advised to turn off safety systems such as the electronic stability control or traction control when running on a space saver.